avillela/how-green-is-my-otel-collector/README.md

 ### 1- Create Kubernetes cluster

+#### Google Cloud Instructions:

-If you are using Google Cloud, follow the instructions [here](/src/pulumi/gke-cluster/README.md).
+Follow the instructions [here](/src/pulumi/gke-cluster/README.md).
 This will create a GKE cluster in Google Cloud using Pulumi.

 If you're feeling less adventurous feel free to use the gcloud CLI: